Online Master’s Degrees in Genetic Counseling

 Typical Admissions Requirements for Online Master’s Degrees in Genetic Counseling

-Genetic counselors must have a deep understanding of genetics, biology, and biomedical ethics and strong interpersonal skills.
-Because genetic counselors work directly with patients who are curious about their physical and mental health risks, counselors must be able to successfully communicate with culturally diverse people.
+Genetic counselors must deeply understand genetics, biology, and biomedical ethics and have strong interpersonal skills.
+Because genetic counselors work directly with patients who are curious about their physical and mental health risks, counselors must be able to communicate with culturally diverse people.

-An online master’s degree in genetic counseling is ideal for a student with a strong desire to work in a science field who also wants to work directly with people of all ages.
+An online master’s degree in genetic counseling is ideal for a student who wants to work in a science field and also wants to work directly with people of all ages.
 Given those two needs, most applicants have a bachelor’s degree in biological science, including biology, genetics, or biochemistry.
 Others may have backgrounds in psychology, public health, or nursing.

 GREs are typically required for many graduate school programs, although many schools are waiving this requirement during the Covid-19 pandemic.
 For non-native English speakers, high scores on a Test of English as a Foreign Language (TOEFL) exam are required.
 Part of this need is that successful genetic counseling is highly dependent on excellent verbal communication skills and written fluency.